|Survey name||Public service productivity: total|

 (The processes for finding out about uses and users, and their views on the statistical products.)

-Our productivity releases have a range of users, as given in the earlier section.
+Our productivity releases have a range of users, as given in Section 4.

 We have developed two main ways of obtaining information on users and uses of our public service productivity estimates:

-a user feedback questionnaire is circulated to those who make enquires about public service productivity
+- A user feedback questionnaire is circulated to those who make enquiries about public service productivity.

 Contact details for this Methodology